StoneCodeCrusher/Chore-Management-Application-Protoype/README.md

 Mark Complete / Not Complete: Toggle the completion status of chores with a button.
 Completed chores are highlighted in green.

 Timestamps:
-  Created On: Automatically records when a chore is added.
+  Created On: Records when a chore is added.
   Completed On: Records when a chore is marked complete.

 Filter Chores: View all chores or filter by frequency.

-Delete Chores: Remove chores from the list with a single click.
+Delete Chores: Remove chores from the list.

 Scrollable GUI: Supports lists that overflow viewing window.